sbt/sbt-native-packager/src/sphinx/topics/longclasspath.rst

 Generate a classpath jar
 ------------------------

-The classpath jar is very similar to the launcher jar, in that it also has the classpath on its manifiest, but it does not include the main class in its manifest, and so executed by the start script by invoking:
+The classpath jar is very similar to the launcher jar, in that it also has the classpath on its manifest, but it does not include the main class in its manifest, and so executed by the start script by invoking:

 .. code-block:: bash